programmatix/JOakUmbrella/README.md

 sbt assembly
 launch4j to produce exe

+# Javap replacement
+Benefits:
+* Displays fields (actually javap does this)
+* In verbose mode, logs as it reads so gives much better debugging if something's wrong with the .class file.

 # JVM
+A toy Java Virtual Machine, written in Scala.

 ## Terms
 Managed code/class - Handled by this JVM, vs unmanaged which is handled by the standard Java JVM we're running upon.

 ## Limitations
-This is a toy JVM running on top of a real JVM, so some parts are left to the real JVM, including:

-* Memory management.
-* Loading and execution of core Java libraries, like String, or any jars passed to the standard Java classloader.
-* Threading.

-Unlikely to be supported:
+This is a toy JVM intended to be a learning exercise.
+A real optimised and fully-functional JVM would take at least man-months of effort, so many important features aren't implemented.
+These include:

+* .class files compiled with Java 7+.
 * Jar files.
 * synchronized keyword.
 * native keyword.
+* float & double operations.

+In addition, some important parts work but are left to the 'real' Java JVM we're running on, including:

+* Memory management.
+* Loading and execution of core Java libraries, like String.
+* Threading.

 Release Process